xpack/xsvd-js/README.md

 ```

 As shown, the `xsvd` application has multiple functionality, via several subcommands.

+To generate QEMU peripheral descriptions, there are three steps, each with a separate command:

+- convert the vendor SDV file from XML to JSON
+- patch it with mandatory information
+- generate the QEMU support code

 ### Convert an ARM SVD file from XML to JSON